Minimalism in Jazz

 • To channel messages from the spirit world, as Zimbabwean mbira players are aiming to do when playing.
 Jazz pianist Craig Taborn has said that he believes “creative endeavours are informed by the interaction with metaphysical forces” and that “Music functions as a means to ‘call down’ those spirits [the spirits of the black improvisational music tradition], so in a very real sense I am not doing anything when the music is truly being made.
 It isn’t really me doing it.”

 • To communicate with non-material (ie, spirit) realms.
-Much prayer, indeed, perhaps the overwhelming majority, is not intended to be entreaty or worship of a deity, but communion with spiritual entities.
+Much prayer, indeed, perhaps the overwhelming majority, is primarily intended neither as entreaty nor worship of a deity, but instead communion with spiritual entities.
 Music can be a form of such communion.

 • To provide soteriological guidance to performers or listeners.
 Composing, playing, or listening may help one achieve or progress towards salvation.
 Jazz pianist Craig Taborn again: “All the things people say when they talk about music have to do with entertainment, or some kind of aesthetic advancement.
 Yet when they talk about how music moves them, they talk about other things: feelings, times of life, etc. So I suppose that for me, music is one of the things we use to get ourselves through life.”